This document explains the system architecture of DTS and the basic design concepts of its main functions.

 The creation of a synchronization link includes:

 The existing data of the source instance is replicated to the target instance.

 Incremental data synchronization

-The incremental data of the source database is synchronized to the target database in real time.
-Eventually, the source and target databases are dynamically synchronized.
+The incremental data of the source database is synchronized to the target database in real time until the source and target databases are dynamically synchronized.